Original airdate: March 12th, 2015

 - Garnet is revealed to be a fusion of two Gems, Ruby and Sapphire.
 They're so close they don't need the dance anymore.
 They can do the Twirl of Love and fuse.

-- Jasper derides the process as a means to make weak Gems stronger.
-Cue Badass Boast from Garnet.
+- Jasper derides the process of fusion as a means to make weak Gems stronger.
+Cue Garnet matching her in combat.
 When Jasper loses, she proves herself a Hypocrite by trying to get Lapis to fuse with her into Malachite.
 This backfires when Lapis uses their shared power to imprison them both in the ocean, refusing to allow Jasper to break the fusion.

 - Heroic Sacrifice: Lapis agreed to fuse with Jasper so that she could use her water powers to trap them both at the bottom of the ocean.

-- Hidden Eyes: To show how much Lapis has touched the bottom of the Despair Event Horizon.
+- Hidden Eyes: After refusing Steven's help, Lapis' eyes are hidden beneath her to hair to show how much she has touched the bottom of the Despair Event Horizon.

 - Hoist by Her Own Petard: Jasper impulsively decides to fuse with Lapis, tempting her by promising revenge on the Crystal Gems.
 She doesn't even consider the possibility of Lapis being able to wrest control of their fused form away.

-- Hybrid Power: While being half-human is rather inconvenient for him most of the time, in this episode it actually gives Steven an advantage; having an organic body rather than the body of a regular gem allows him to simply walk through the energy door of his cell, and renders him immune to the gem disruptor.
+- Hybrid Power: While being half-human is rather inconvenient for Steven most of the time, in this episode it actually gives him an advantage; having an organic body rather than the body of a regular Gem allows him to simply walk through the energy door of his cell, and renders him immune to the Gem disruptor.

 - "I Am" Song: Garnet sings a song titled "Stronger Than You" after re-fusing and during her entire fight with Jasper.
 It's about how she is the embodiment of Ruby and Sapphire's love, and that the love of her friends also gives her strength.
 According to the composer, the song was meant to represent the love Ruby and Sapphire have for each other, Garnet's joy at being re-fused, and her indomitable spirit.
 It also features an update of her synthbeat Leitmotif to go with her new design, and is the first time in the show's run that Estelle has been able to use her R&B vocal style to its full extent, and it shows.